gwpy.spectrogram.Spectrogram[source]¶Bases: gwpy.types.array2d.Array2D

 same vector.
 To convert a 1-D array into a 2D column vector, an additional

-dimension must be added. np.atleast2d(a).T
+dimension must be added. np.atleast2d(a).T achieves this, as does

-a[:, np.newaxis]
+a[:, np.newaxis].

 For a 2-D array, this is a standard matrix transpose.